ElclarkKuhu/elclark-v3/src/routes/about/index.md

 ---
 layout: page
 title: About Me
+description: Find out more about me and my work here
 ---

 I'm a software engineer and system administrator from Manado, Indonesia.
 I also a university